Author, Andrew Gibson

 The daily cut-off time is normally 2pm or 3pm – meaning if your Pounds are received after that time, it will be counted as the next working day.

-Quick tip: If you are under a tight deadline, it may be best to fund your account prior to the currency conversion, so the transfer process is quicker end-to-end.
+Quick tip: If you are under a tight deadline, it may be best to send in your Pounds prior to the currency conversion, so the transfer process is quicker end-to-end.

 Compared: Banks & Money Transfer Specialists